 Investment bonds are typically life insurance policies which allow individuals, companies and trusts to invest a lump sum into a variety of investments.
 You can also pay additional amounts into the investment bond if you wish to do so.
 Whilst the majority are technically life insurance policies, the level of life cover is minimal and they are mainly used as a vehicle to invest money.

-Now more specifically, what is an Onshore Investment Bond?
+Now more specifically, what is an Offshore Investment Bond?

 An Offshore Bond is an investment bond established outside of the UK, typically in a country where there are no taxes on income or capital gains.

-- Tax Planning: the ability to time when tax is payable, especially is multiple lives assured are used
+The ability to time when tax is payable, especially if multiple lives assured are used.

 What is the taxation of an Offshore Investment Bond?